I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Gettysburg offers your pick of several ghost tours.
 The "Sleepy Hollow of Gettysburg” tour is one where you’re given paranormal instruments to track down spirits.

 For two hours, the tour guide takes you through the woods and along the edge of the battlegrounds to try to communicate with spirits.
-The group is given pendulums that you can use to ask questions and find out details about the spirits.
+Certain group members are given pendulums that you can use to ask questions and find out details about the spirits.
 They also hand out EMF meters to pick up on electromagnetic fields, a radio to listen for messages in between the white noise, dowsing rods to ask spirits yes or no questions, and EVP meters to search for spirit voices in the area.
 I was hoping that the tools would give me the proof I needed to say that I’ve had a definitive paranormal experience.

 Throughout our time in the search area, I feel like the guide tried to make more out of moments than they were.
 He could make his pendulum swing at will while the rest of us struggled to get ours to spin whenever we felt that a spirit was nearby.
 The radio waves did answer our questions, but the answers were so abrupt that they could have just been passing words between stations, saying things like “hi” and “git”.